 Copenhagen Airport, Kastrup (Danish: Københavns Lufthavn, Kastrup, pronounced[kʰøpm̩ˈhɑwnsˈlɔftˌhɑwˀnˈkʰæˌstʁɔp]; IATA: CPH, ICAO: EKCH) is an international airport serving Copenhagen, Denmark, Zealand, the Øresund Region, and southern Sweden including Scania.
-It is the largest airport in the Nordic countries.
+In 2023 it is the largest airport in the Nordic countries.

-As of 2019, the airport was the largest airport in the Nordic countries with close to 30.3 million passengers.
+The airport is the largest airport in the Nordic countries (30.3 million passengers in 2019).
 It is one of the oldest international airports in Europe, the fourth-busiest airport in Northern Europe, and the busiest for international travel in Scandinavia.[3]

 The airport is on the island of Amager, 8 kilometres (5 miles) south of Copenhagen city centre, and 24 km (15 mi) west of Malmö city centre, to which it is connected by the Øresund Bridge.
 The airport covers an area of 11.8 km2 (4.6 sq mi).[4]
 Most of the airport is in the municipality of Tårnby, with a small part in the city of Dragør.